Caustic Soda Update

 This new export market was drastically interrupted in October, when Hydro’s alumina refinery AluNorte in Brazil announced a full curtailment of operations to meet the demands of environmental authorities.
 This lead to an almost immediate backup in the U.S., as Alunorte accounted for a large percentage of exports.
 Alunorte was able to restart operations at 50% capacity, but in the meantime many Caustic Soda shipments were forced to be diverted elsewhere.
 AluNorte is expected to be back at 100% capacity sometime in early 2019, which is expected to balance out the current reserves.

 Shift from Diaphragm Grade to Membrane Grade: An interesting twist to the market has been the steady shift in demand away from Diaphragm Grade and towards Membrane Grade product.
 This preference is due to the fact that Membrane contains less of the starting material, sodium chloride.
 The lower sodium chloride level reduces the rate of corrosion to costly equipment, particularly in paper mills, which accounts for one of the largest end-use markets.
-This shift has resulted in an increased availability of Diaphragm Grade, and a persistent tightness in availability of Caustic Soda Membrane Grade.
+This shift has resulted in increased availability of Diaphragm Grade, and a persistent tightness in the availability of Caustic Soda Membrane Grade.

 Pricing: While pricing steadily increased up until the middle of 2018, the market appears to have leveled off and starting softening in the fourth quarter of 2018.
 In addition, there is a growing disparity in the pricing of Membrane Grade vs. Diaphragm Grade, due to the shift in demand towards Membrane.